Dealing With Uninsured & Underinsured Motorist

 Uninsured and Underinsured Motorists Coverage

-This coverage kicks in when somebody else causes a wreck and they are either uninsured or the insurance that they have is not enough to cover the damages caused.
-Well, there’s one little catch on that issue.
-In the statute, it says that the UM UIM coverage can be waived if the person getting the insurance signs a waiver.
-Unfortunately there’s a lot of insurance agents that just as a matter of course when you go in to get insurance they will give you a quote on liability insurance and then slide the waiver of uninsured-underinsured motorist coverage and then you walk out of there thinking you’ve got full coverage when in fact you don’t have full coverage.
+This coverage kicks in when somebody else causes a wreck and they are either uninsured or underinsured.
+There is one little catch on this issue.
+The statute says the UM UIM coverage can be waived if the person getting the insurance signs a waiver.
+Unfortunately, there are a lot of insurance agents that just as a matter of course when you go in to get insurance they will give you a quote on liability insurance and slide the waiver of uninsured-underinsured motorist coverage and then you walk out thinking you’ve got full coverage when in fact you did not get full coverage.

-So, make sure you look at your insurance policy.
-You will have a form in which is your proof of insurance but the thing is that doesn’t tell you what your limits are.
-You need to go look at the declarations page on your insurance policy and it will tell you how much your coverage is.
-There will be a part that will talk about liability, property damage, and uninsured-underinsured.
-Uninsured-underinsured is the one that you’re concerned about because that’s what protects you and your family.
-If you don’t have that and if you can afford it, it’s only pennies a day to get that extra coverage you should go and talk to your insurance agent and make sure that you get the uninsured-underinsured motorist coverage.
+So, make sure you read your insurance policy.
+You will have a form in which is your proof of insurance but the thing is this doesn’t tell you what your limits are.
+Look at the declarations page on your insurance policy, and it will tell you how much your coverage is.
+A portion will talk about liability, property damage, and uninsured-underinsured motorist.
+Uninsured-underinsured is the one you’re concerned about because it is what protects you and your family.
+If you don’t have that and if you can afford it, it’s only pennies a day to get extra coverage.
+You should go and talk to your insurance agent and make sure you get the uninsured-underinsured motorist coverage.

 Personal Injury Protection

-One other aspect is when you get the UM/UIM coverage there’s also what’s called personal injury protection and that is usually $2,500, $5,000 or $10,000 and that coverage is a no-fault coverage whatsoever; if you get hurt in your car, lose time from work, if you have medical expenses.
-The personal injury protection is something that you get automatically because you pay for it.
-So, the idea is if you’re going to drive around in the state of Texas and you know there’s 25% of people out there who don’t have any insurance coverage, it’s in your best interest for you and your family to make sure that you have uninsured and underinsured motorist coverage
+One other aspect is when you get the UM/UIM coverage there’s also what’s called personal injury protection.
+It is usually $2,500, $5,000 or $10,000 and that coverage is a no-fault coverage.
+If you get hurt in your car, lose time from work and acquire medical expenses.
+Personal injury protection is something you get because you pay for it.
+So, the idea is if you are going to drive around in the state of Texas and you know 25% of people don’t have any insurance coverage, it’s in your best interest for you and your family to make sure you have uninsured and underinsured motorist coverage.